-- ii.
-Committee Duties: - iii.
 The University P/T Committee shall review the previous recommendations and all information contained in the faculty member's dossier.
 The committee shall recommend whether to tenure and/or promote the faculty member.
-A vote shall be conducted and the documented result, along with a
+A vote shall be conducted and the documented result, along with a comprehensive and detailed written recommendation, shall be presented to the Provost.

-- g.
-Upon receipt of the candidate's full dossier and recommendation from the University P/T Committee, the Provost shall review the dossier.
-A written recommendation will be provided to the President with a comprehensive rationale for the recommendation.
-Upon receipt of the candidate's full dossier and recommendation from the Provost, the President shall render one of the following decisions: - i.
-Recommend to the Board of Regents a tenure-track faculty member for tenure and promotion.
+g.
+Upon receipt of the candidate's full dossier and recommendation from the University P/T Committee, the Provost shall review the dossier and discuss his/her recommendation with the President.
+Upon receipt of the candidate's full dossier and recommendation from the Provost, the President shall render one of the following decisions:

+- Recommend to the Board of Regents a tenure-track faculty member for tenure and promotion.
 Tenure and promotion will be awarded pending approval of the Board of Regents. - ii.
 Deny the tenure-track faculty member's request for tenure and promotion.
 The President shall inform the faculty member of the decision within ten (10) working days of reaching it.
-If the decision occurs at the end of the probationary period, the President shall inform the faculty member that he/she will not be reappointed, that the next academic year will be the terminal year, and that the faculty member has exhausted the opportunities for tenure and promotion. - Recommend to the Board of Regents a tenured faculty member for promotion.
-Promotion will be awarded pending approval of the Board of Regents. - iv.
-Deny a tenured faculty member promotion.
-The President shall inform the faculty member of the decision within ten (10) working days of reaching it. - h.
-A copy of the College/School P/T Committee recommendation and the dean's recommendation will be provided to the candidate upon request after a final decision has been made by the President. - F. Outside Reviewer Letters
+If the decision occurs at the end of the probationary period, the President shall inform the faculty member that he/she will not be reappointed, that the next academic year will be the terminal year, and that the faculty member has exhausted the opportunities for tenure and promotion. - iii.
+Recommend to the Board of Regents a tenured faculty member for promotion.
+Promotion will be awarded pending approval of the Board of Regents. - Deny a tenured faculty member promotion.
+The President shall inform the faculty member of the decision within ten (10) working days of reaching it. - A copy of the College/School P/T Committee recommendation and the dean's recommendation will be provided to the candidate upon request after a final decision has been made by the President.

+F. Outside Reviewer Letters